 You can access the user guide here, and watch the two-part introductory tutorials here:

-Adobe Rush was launched midway through 2018 for iOS, with an Android version planned for 2019.
+Adobe Premiere Rush was launched midway through 2018 for iOS, and an Android version became available in 2019.
 If you already have an Adobe Creative Cloud licence, then you can access the pro version of the app for free.
 Otherwise it costs $US9.99 a month.

 Read more about the app on Adobe’s website, where you can access tutorials and a user guide.
 Here’s an introductory tutorial: